mexplatform/mex-vocabulary/README.md

   * `:HardwareConfiguration`
   * `:Dataset`

 * **The runs**: here the `:Execution` entity is the central class of the `core` layer and receives the spotlight on our schema definition.
 It is defined as a hub for linking the three layers (`core`, `algorithm` and `performance`).
 Concisely one instance of `:Execution` is performed on behalf of an `:Algorithm` and produces one or more `PerformanceMeasure`, represented by the `:ExecutionPerformance` class (e.g.: `:execution prov:used :algorithm` and `:executionperformance :prov:wasGeneratedBy :execution`).
 Below are listed the related entities.
+It is worth noting the abstraction level for modeling the execution process: for representing the set of runs the algorithm has performed over a dataset (or a subset), i.e., an overall execution (`:OverallExecution`) or a single execution (`:SingleExecution`) for representing the run over each `dataset example`, although less appropriate for the abstraction level required for presenting experimental results.
   * `:Model`: basic information regarding the used/generated model
   * `:Phase`: train, validation or test
-  * `:ExampleCollection`: the set of `:Example` instances represent 1 dataset example (also defined as *instance*, or, more technically, a dataset *row*).
+  * `:ExampleCollection`: the set of `:Example` instances represent 1 `dataset example` (also defined as *instance*, or, more technically, a dataset *row*).
 It is useful when you're describing each execution for each dataset example (e.g.: a test dataset which contains 100 examples [100 rows] is represented by 100 `:ExampleCollection` instances) and want to store the values for some reason.

 #### mexalgo
 * `:Implementation`